thorchain/Resources/Whitepapers/Yggdrasil-Protocol/whitepaper-en.md

 _Figure 1 : Scalability Trilemma_

-This can be seen in third-generation blockchains focusing on scalability, such as [EOS](https://eos.io/ ) reducing the number of Nornes to a mere 21, thereby introducing a risk of centralization.
+This can be seen in third-generation blockchains focusing on scalability, such as [EOS](https://eos.io/ ) reducing the number of Nornes to 21, thereby introducing a risk of centralization.

 Scaling proposals can be classified into two categories:
-Off-chain scaling consists in second-layer solutions that execute a number of transactions off the blockchain and use the blockchain's ledger for occasional settlement.
+1) Off-chain scaling consists in second-layer solutions that execute a number of transactions off the blockchain and use the blockchain's ledger for occasional settlement.
 By doing so, the requirement for sequential consistency [2] is relaxed.
 Bitcoin’s [Lightning](https://lightning.network/ ) and Ethereum’s [Raiden Network](https://raiden.network/ ) fall into this category.
-On-chain scaling solutions may entail modifying the consensus protocol, such as THORChain’s own model, in which a number of Nornes are chosen from a pool of staking nodes to execute an efficient variant of the Practical Byzantine Fault Tolerance [3] protocol to greatly improve transaction throughput and achieve very low-latency block finality.
+2) On-chain scaling solutions may entail modifying the consensus protocol, such as THORChain’s own model, in which a number of Nornes are chosen from a pool of staking nodes to execute an efficient variant of the Practical Byzantine Fault Tolerance [3] protocol to greatly improve transaction throughput and achieve very low-latency block finality.
 Other on-chain approaches include tweaking certain blockchain parameters, for example, Bitcoin Cash’s block size increase.

 In between the two extremes are solutions that split up the blockchain into manageable pieces, in order to reduce the load on individual nodes.
 This split can be done vertically along application specific divides, as in the side-chain approach ([Lisk](https://lisk.io/), [Plasma](https://plasma.io/) [4]) or [THORChain’s multi-chain solution](https://github.com/thorchain/Resources/blob/master/Whitepapers/THORChain/whitepaper-en.md).
 It can also be done horizontally, through sharding.

 ### Sharding Background